 Popular ticket resale sites are doing what they can to warn people of the many scams out there.
 Craigslist has a Fraud Guide that highlights some ways to verify genuine tickets such as asking for a copy of the seller’s invoice stating the tickets have been completely paid for.
 Also, the site says, “Always meet in person, if possible.
 Pay with a cashier’s check versus a personal check, protects your account information.”

 Ticket resale site StubHub promises to make every attempt to find replacement tickets if there is an issue with your order.
 The company also guarantees a full refund if your event is canceled and not rescheduled.

 Finally, the BBB website recommends looking to see whether the reseller is a member of the National Association of Ticket Brokers.
 That organization’s members offer a 200% purchase guarantee on tickets.
-All NATB members can be looked up on the seller site on VerifiedTicketSource.com.
+All NATB members can be found on VerifiedTicketSource.com.